COP14: 2-13 September New Delhi, India

 Exhibition and Technology Fair

-Many organizations will show their products at the Exhibition and Technology Fair.
-There will be forums exclusively organized by and for business, youth and non-governmental organizations as well as art performances and cultural events.
-Detailed information is available on the right-hand side.
+Many organizations showcased their products at the Exhibition and Technology Fair.
+There were forums exclusively organized by and for business, youth and non-governmental organizations as well as art performances and cultural events.